• Home

 10 Books to Inspire Cooking with Kids that include recipes from growingbookbybook.com

 Full Disclosure: This post contains affiliate links.
-Your support of Growing Book by Book is greatly appreciated.

-10+ Books About Cooking with Children
+Books About Food and Cooking for Children

 If you love the story of The Little Red Hen, then you are sure to enjoy this version too.
 In Cook-A-Doodle-Doo, Rooster pulls out his Great Granny’s cookbook and finds a yummy recipe for strawberry shortcake.
 He then finds some friends- Turtle, Iguana and Potbellied Pig to help him create the dessert.
 Well, lots of mistakes and learning along the way finally result in a yummy strawberry delight.